I love the run-up to Christmas!

-In my walks around Vicenza’s centro storico on most days I come across other visual reminders that Christmas is getting close.
-Usually though they are quite subtle and not in your face at all.
+In my walks around Vicenza’s historic centre on most days I come across other visual reminders that Christmas is getting close.
+Usually, though they are quite subtle and not in your face at all.

 Like this little display of poinsettias.

 This Christmas-themed display of table covers and bedspreads, that I admired at the market held twice a week in town.

 As well as these abstract Christmas trees next to a lovely jewellery shop in Palladio’s Basilica.

 I haven’t done any Christmas shopping just yet!
 When I eventually do it though, I think I will let myself be seduced by the array of wonderful Christmas mechanical and battery-operated displays I’ve seen in a couple of shops.
 They have nothing of the plastic multifunctionality associated with developmental toys these days.
 They just inspire wonder and bring back the magic of Christmas, that for me somehow has been lost.

 This carousel would be a great future heirloom to give to my baby one day.